Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

   - Predictable (maximum) inflation is good.
   - It incentivizes to work with the tokens (i.e., bond for good parachains, use for message passing).
   - Deflation can cause a halt of economic activity, because people start hoarding tokens.

+Notes:
+Question: What do you think about Inflation?

 ---